 The true identity of the donor is confidential.
 It is not revealed until recipients request it.
 A team of coordinators reveals the true identity in this case.

 Many people believe that their religion does not allow organ donation.
 Especially after death, it is not ethical to cut open the dead body and remove the different body parts.

-All the prominent religions like Islam, Christianity and Hinduism support organ donation.
+All the prominent religions like Islam, Christianity, and Hinduism support organ donation.
 Teachings of religions are following the importance of saving someone’s life.
-In Islam, saving one person’s life is considered equivalent to saving whole of the humanity.
+In Islam, saving one person’s life is considered equivalent to saving the whole of the humanity.